 Knit Together in the Womb

 I also find “knitting” an apt metaphor for embryological development.
 My mother is an avid knitter.
 And whenever I watch her knit, I can’t help but recognize the similarities to a cheer routine.
 Knitting consists of a choreography, of sorts.
-Someone who knits a sweater has a final product in mind before she even picks up needles and chooses the yarn.
-Making use of a set of instructions—algorithmic information—that tells her which yarn to use and which knitting strokes to employ, she performs a series of actions that will eventually lead to the final product, though what that product is may not be evident at the instant those actions are performed, at least to the uninitiated.
+Someone who knits a sweater has a final product in mind before he or she even picks up needles and chooses the yarn.
+Making use of a set of instructions—algorithmic information—that tells the knitter which yarn to use and which knitting strokes to employ, the knitter performs a series of actions that will eventually lead to the final product, though what that product is may not be evident at the instant those actions are performed, at least to the uninitiated.

 In this context, it is intriguing that David, the author of Psalm 139, would describe embryological development as a knitting process.
 David writes,